webmastersmith/WGU_Cloud_Computing/D338_Cloud_Platform_Solutions_AZ-104/Azure_Administrator_AZ-104.md

   - vNIC. layer 2. -see VM NIC.
   - can have network security group applied.
 - **Network Security Group (NSGs)**
-  - enforce and control network traffic rules at the networking level.
+  - manage network traffic rules for Azure resources, typically associated with VNets, subnets and NICs.
+It controls inbound and outbound traffic based on security rules.
   - software firewall by filtering **inbound and outbound traffic**(subnet or network interface(NIC)) with **allow/deny rules**.
   - The last rule is always a **Deny All** rule.
   - can be applied to **subnets** and **NIC**.